 The previous DRR approved provision of Rejected transactions.
 The RPA have provided the use case for the Accepted Transactions which will enable them to monitor receipt of an acceptance following a rejection and monitoring receipt date versus Effective date of Transactions.

-The table below outlines the proposed data items for RPA to access.
+The previous DRRs approved provision of specific transactional data including the Accepted and Rejected transactions for which they provided the specific use cases.
+The RPA have since provided the use case for the Device Status and Device Status Effective Date which will enable them to better understand the reason behind the Meter Asset Data report triggering – especially when assets have been removed.
+Attached in the Appendix is the updated DPM, this includes the two new requested data items and is consistent with approved data items for release to RECCo from previous DRRs.The table below outlines the proposed data items for RPA to access.
 The RPA will be able to access data for all Users.